lisazhao513/lisazhao513.github.io/_pages/cv.md

 <br/>

 **Relevant Experience**
+_Finance & Internal Affairs Director | Associated Students of the University of California — Berkeley, CA_
+* September 2023 - Present
+* Office of Senator Thin Rati Oo
+* Manage the office's Finance operations by working closely with the office of the Associated Students of the University of California CFO.
+* Advise and mediate internal matters between departments.

 _Gamma Phi Beta Sorority - Berkeley, CA_
 * August 2022 - Present
 * Personal and Chapter Enrichment Chairwoman